Using the DMF Recorder Node

 - HTTP, HTTP Request, and HTTP Stat: Analyzes HTTP packets, extracting request URLs, response codes, and statistics.

-- DNS: Analyzes any DNS packets, extracting query and response meta data.
+- DNS: Analyzes any DNS packets, extracting query and response metadata.

 - Replay: Replays selected packets and transmits them to the specified delivery interface.